MZohaib364/AI-Video-Assistant-Phidata/README.md

 ## 📊 Overview

 This project is a Multimodal AI Video Assistant built with Phidata, Gemini 2.0 Flash Exp, and Streamlit.
-The AI agent analyzes uploaded video files and provides detailed insights based on user queries, leveraging web search tools for supplementary information.
+The AI agent analyzes both uploaded video files and YouTube video links, providing detailed insights based on user queries, leveraging web search tools for supplementary information.

 ## 🛠️ Features